GAchuzia/notes/flashcards/ANKI_EXPORT_README.md

 ### Field Mapping

 The script tries to automatically detect front/back fields.
 If your cards use different field names, you may need to modify the `export_deck_to_txt` method in the script.

-## Customization

-You can modify the script to:

-- Change the output directory
-- Adjust field mapping for your specific note types
-- Add additional text cleaning rules
-- Export in different formats

 ## Notes